 To correct this and log in to your application, perform the following:

-Tap OK in the error message on your device.
+Tap OK in the No Internet Connection error message on your device.

-- From Settings on your device, connect to an available wireless network (e.g., SaxaNet).
-(Note: If you don’t have access to the Internet, you can authenticate by using the option to obtain a passcode.)
+- In Settings, navigate to Wi-Fi, and then tap the slider to enable Wi-Fi and connect to any available network.
+(Note: If you don’t have Internet access, you can authenticate by using the option to obtain a passcode.)

 - Wait for the Duo notification to be displayed on your device, and then tap on the notification.